GrayHatter/gr.ht/content/posts/consent-is-required.md

 humans they treat[^humans].
 It's easy to put any one into a situation where they'll "agree" to something.
 Only to then feel taken advantage of, or abused.
 Abused by people who day job is literally to save their life, and help them heal.
 One of the most common reasons cited is;

+[^again]: Yes.... again! :D

 [^humans]: We're talking about medicine here because they better at
     understanding what they do to humans.
 Their interactions with humans aren't